Salmon Fishing Equipment

 The Vision Oneten Salmon Lure

-The Vision Oneten looks very pretty and has a fantastic swim action but their silly wee bass hooks are not designed for our big Scottish 'hard mouth' bass equivalent so unless you're into collecting these beautiful coloured lures I'd rig them up with a micro barbed single which works a treat as long as you're fishing them on braid (for distance) to counteract the lightweight nature of these attractive lures.
+The Vision Oneten looks very pretty and has a fantastic swim action but their little bass hooks are not designed for our big Scottish 'hard mouth' bass equivalent so unless you're into collecting these beautiful coloured lures I'd rig them up with a micro barbed single which works a treat as long as you're fishing them on braid (for distance) to counteract the lightweight nature of these attractive lures.
 There's a picture above of this single hook rig up where the single hook can be held in perfect position with a little twist of fuse wire against the middle redundant lure hook mount.
 The damage a treble hook does to a salmon is not only when it's in the salmon mouth as much as when part of it (or another treble) catches the mesh of the landing net and 'rips' the other hook points out.

 Properly Prepared Spin Fishing Tackle

 On the River Tay where spinning is permitted you need your spinning reel to be properly spooled up for distance.
 If the front end of your spinning reel is missing even 10 yards of line that will have a significant negative impact on the distance 'search range' of your lure throughout the course of the fishing day.
 Spool your reel up properly regardless of whether you're using braid or monofilament.
 That extra distance in each cast throughout the fishing day could most likely be the difference between catching a salmon or not.

 Salmon Landing Nets